oskarestrom/oskarestrom.github.io/_posts/2023-09-06-beginner-python-tips-for-microscopist-researchers.md

 I highly recommend using [Git](https://git-scm.com/) and [GitHub](github.com/) for making your code available to others.
 Everyone uses it, it is easy to keep track of changes over time and it is easy to try the code yourself.

 ### Document your code
 Use comments everywhere in your code.
 It might be obvious for you to understand what the function does, but not for others (or even yourself in a year's time).
-I also highly recommend making longer guides for using a set of functions if you have time, e.g. in [markdown ".md" files](https://www.markdownguide.org/basic-syntax/).
+I also highly recommend making longer guides for using a set of functions if you have time, e.g. in [markdown files (".md")](https://www.markdownguide.org/basic-syntax/).